Improved Combinatorial Approximations for Weighted Correlation Clustering: Our Clustering Algorithm

 In the rest of this section, we analyze the cost of our algorithm and compute its approximation factor.
 To do this, although we do not solve an LP, we compare the cost of our approximation solution to the optimal solution of the corresponding LP as a lower bound for the optimal cost.

-Remind that the contributed cost of a pair of vertices $i$ and $j$, $c_{ij}$, in the total cost of a solution is either $w^{+}_{ij}$ or $w^{-}_{ij}$ and depends on if these vertices belong to different clusters or the same one.
-We say that this contributed cost is \textit{controlled} if in the latest step $l$ of the while loop in \textsc{QuickCluster} where both $i$ and $j$ exist in $V_l$, either $i$ or $j$ is picked as a pivot.
-Otherwise, the cost is called \textit{uncontrolled} which happens when another vertex $k$ in a step $l$ is chosen as pivot and only one of the vertices $i$ or $j$ is added to $C_l$ and the other vertex remains to $V_{l+1}$.
+Remind that $c_{ij}$ which is the contributed cost of a pair of vertices $i$ and $j$ in the total cost of a solution is either $w^{+}_{ij}$ or $w^{-}_{ij}$ and depends on whether these vertices belong to different clusters or the same one.
+We say the contributed cost is \textit{controlled} if in the latest step $l$ of the while loop in \textsc{QuickCluster} where both $i$ and $j$ exist in $V_l$, either $i$ or $j$ is picked as a pivot.
+Otherwise, the cost is called \textit{uncontrolled} which happens when another vertex $k$ in a step $l$ is chosen as the pivot and at least one of the vertices $i$ or $j$ is added to~$C_l$.